MS Technology and Policy, Massachusetts Institute of Technology

 BS Engineering Science, Trinity University

-Mr. Eash-Gates is a licensed professional engineer and holds certifications in energy management and the quantification of energy and water savings.
-He holds an MS in Technology and Policy from the Massachusetts Institute of Technology and a BS in Engineering Science from Trinity University in San Antonio, TX.
+Mr. Eash-Gates is a licensed professional engineer and has certifications in energy management and the quantification of utility savings.
+He holds a Master of Science in Technology and Policy from the Massachusetts Institute of Technology and a Bachelor of Science in Engineering Science from Trinity University.